 - Existence Schematic Pad 00:00

-The bass is huge sounding, and is also pretty wide in the stereo mix.
-A great way to achieve this is to using a wide stereo chorus effect on your bass patch, which allows you to add some stereo width, whilst still retaining the pure mono signal, which you can control with the effects wet/dry level.
-I used an Arturia Mini V sawtooth patch through Ableton Live’s Chorus, and found a mix of 40% worked well, although Mini V does also have a good onboard chorus effect.
-After this, smash the signal with your favourite saturator to overdrive the track, which also helps to smears the chorus effect.
+The bass is huge sounding and is also pretty wide in the stereo mix.
+A great way to achieve this is to use a wide stereo chorus effect on your bass patch, which allows you to add some stereo width, whilst still retaining the pure mono signal, which you can control with the effects wet/dry level.
+I used an Arturia Mini V sawtooth patch through Ableton Live’s Chorus and found a mix of 40% worked well, although Mini V does also have a good onboard chorus effect.
+After this, smash the signal with your favourite saturator to overdrive the track, which also helps to smear the chorus effect.

-Gaussian is a departure from Com Truise’s normal beat-driven synthwave sound, and is made up a beautiful, reverb-soaked synth pad with soft background piano, distant bass rumbles, and samples of a storm.
+Gaussian is a departure from Com Truise’s normal beat-driven synthwave sound and is made up of a beautiful, reverb-soaked synth pad with soft background piano, distant bass rumbles, and samples of a storm.